 While no measures have been consistently shown to prevent or minimize side effects, Dr. Chan says, certain steps may help.
 For example, PPI users can lower their risk of hip fracture by boosting their calcium intake and staying physically active.

 PPI labels now carry warnings about possible interactions with certain drugs, including methotrexate, which is used to treat psoriasis, rheumatoid arthritis and some cancers.
-Nexium and Prilosec labels will include an interaction warning about clopidogrel, which prevents blood clots.
+Nexium and Prilosec labels include an interaction warning about clopidogrel, which prevents blood clots.

 PPIs may interact with the above drugs and other medicines by affecting how they are metabolized by the body or interfering with their absorption.
 As a result, the effectiveness of the other medication, such as the blood thinner clopidogrel, may be decreased.
+Or the risk of side effects, such as tachycardia when they’re taken with the antidepressant citalopram, may be increased.

 Before you head to the pharmacy to fill your PPI prescription, tell your doctor about all the medicines and supplements you take.
 Other drugs and supplements that may interact with PPIs include: